-George Murphy Legal Services represents property owners, as well as developers, general contractors, sub-contractors, design professionals, engineers with construction-related issues – residential and commercial.
+George Murphy Legal Services represents property owners, as well as developers, general contractors, and sub-contractors with construction-related issues – residential and commercial.

 If, during or after construction, a problem arises, we can help find a solution.
 That may involve simply advising the client what rights and options exist, to contacting and negotiating directly with the other party in an effort to solve a problem, to initiating legal action if all else fails.